BenchmarkXPRT/AIXPRT/Add_Edit_Workload.md

 4. All the binary and script files mush be placed in bin/ folder .
 And all the source that is used to generate the bin should be at bin/src/ .

-5. Any data used in the workload ( example : images , input textFiles , input sound files etc) should be placed in data/ folder
+5. Any data used in the workload ( Example: images, input textFiles, input sound files etc) should be placed in data/ folder

 6. Call the result API in harness to generate the workload result from your script file after running the workload.
   API ==> [resultapi.py](TODO : add the url to "createResultJson" method in /Harness/resultsapi.py)